HenrikBengtsson/future/OVERVIEW.md

 [1] 3.14
 ```

-This works by (i) creating a future and assigning its value to variable `v` as a _promise_, which formally means that expression/value assigned to variable `v` is promised to be evaluated/resolved (no later than) when it is requested.
+This works by (i) creating a future and (ii) assigning its value to variable `v` as a _promise_, which formally means that expression/value assigned to variable `v` is promised to be evaluated/resolved (no later than) when it is requested.
 Promises are built-in constructs of R, cf. `help(delayedAssign)`.

 ```r